Skip to content

 Week one:

-Gather your team and work through the five questions in Section 1
+• Gather your team and work through the five questions in Part 1

 Week two:

-Use the AI prompt from Section 2 to turn your answers into a process document
+• Use the AI prompt from Part 2 to turn your answers into a process document

 Week three: